 Also, resist the temptation to choose elaborate designs for light fixtures, fans and window grills.
 While pretty, they tend to collect more dust and will be more difficult to clean.

 You’ll find that cleaning goes by a lot faster if there’s less clutter in your home.
 However, you can’t put things away if there’s nowhere for you to put them!
 That’s why you should make the most of the space you have and plan your storage carefully.
 If necessary, get rid of stuff that you no longer need.

 You can also consider getting furniture with built-in storage.
 These help save space, and provide a convenient option for you to store your things near where they will actually be used.
 For example, you could get a bed with built-in shelves or drawers, allowing you to keep clothes, pillows and blankets in your bedroom for easy access.

-Another option?
+Another option for cleaning hacks?
 Install rollout storage!
 These also help you to save space, and will be easier to clean.

 Find the home of your dreams today at Singapore’s largest property portal 99.co!